MKrabs/Blog/docs/ASE_is_fun/structure.md

 User profiles, also referred to as portfolios, are collections of personal information and preferences that allow other users to learn more about a particular user.
 The user profile contains personal information, including the user's name, profile picture, and bio.
 It also contains personal tags that show the user's interests or link to other websites.
-Users can customize their profile with different themes and templates.

 ##### Comment